Tehreek-e-Jafaria (Pakistan): Internal split and Deaths

 After the death of Mufti Jafar Hussain, TNFH split into two groups: one headed by Hamid Moosavi, the follower of Ayatollah Shariatmadari; the other headed by Hussaini, the follower of Khomeini’s teachings, respectively due to ideological differences between the two leaders.
 Under Hussaini, the party began to accept Sunni members, but it remained a religious organisation.
 Arif Hussain Hussaini, a student of Ruhollah Khomeini who led the Iranian Revolution, was the group's leader.
 According to BBC News:

 the creation of TeJ coincided with the Shia revolution in Iran and enforcement of controversial Islamic laws by the military ruler of Pakistan, General Zia-ul-Haq.
 The revolution in predominantly Shia Iran around the same time gave an added boost to the organisation.
 Its leader, Arif Hussain Hussaini was a student of the leader of Iran's Islamic Revolution, Ruhollah Khomeini.

 Later in 1988, Arif Hussain Hussaini changed the name of his group from TNFJ-Arif Hussaini group to Tehreek-e-Jafaria (TJP) while Agha Syed Hamid Ali Shah Moosavi's group retained the name of TNFJ and has been operating under the same name since.
-After demise of Agha Syed Hamid Ali Shah Moosavi, Allama Hussain Muqaddesi was elected as TNFJ Chief in October 2022.
+After demise of Agha Syed Hamid Ali Shah Moosavi, Hussain Muqaddesi was elected as TNFJ Chief in October 2022.
 The TJP founder, Arif Hussain Hussaini was assassinated in 1988 by unknown attackers.

 Arif Hussain Hussaini, the patron-in-chief of the TJP, was shot dead in Peshawar near his mosque/seminary while going to lead the morning prayer on August 5, 1988.
 Then T.J.P. was led by Hussaini's one of the foremost companions Syed Sajid Ali Naqvi.

 On October 19, 2001, TJP leader Nazir Ahmed Abbas was shot and killed at his shop in the city of Vehari, located in the Punjab province.

 Following the death of Zia-ul-Haq, support for the TJP fell, as Pakistani Shias went back to pre-Zia-ul-Haq political loyalties, with many no longer feeling under threat.
 Furthermore, the elections of moderate Benazir Bhutto also gave increased confidence to Shia Muslims and they were no longer under threat and the discrimination ended even though it still exist against the Pakistani Shias.